 At Scott Dunn we'll create an itinerary that will and really give you a feel for Nordic culture in comfort.
 Our specialists will weave stylish accommodation with unforgettable experiences such as snowmobiling across the frozen landscape of Finnish Lapland, meeting local reindeer or hiking up an Icelandic glacier.

 There are several flights into the main international airports of Sweden, Finland, Norway, Denmark and Iceland from all over the world.
 Travelling within countries is dependent on preference and time constraints, domestic flights are available between main areas of interest but often the best way to travel is by private air conditioned vehicle which is a fantastic way to see the variety of landscapes en-route.

 The Nordic countries are year-round destinations that give you entirely different experience with each season.
 Therefore, choosing when to visit is dependent on what you want from your trip.
 Across much of Scandinavia the high season is considered to be between June and August when temperatures are at their warmest and summer concerts and festivals are held.
-For Iceland, Norway, Finland and Sweden a trip for many is epitomized by the chance to witness the ethereal Northern Lights which take place from early Fall to Spring (see our Northern Lights guide for more information).
+For Iceland, Norway, Finland and Sweden a trip for many is epitomised by the chance to witness the ethereal Northern Lights which take place from early Autumn to Spring (see our Northern Lights guide for more information).
 During this time there are, of course, long nights, but the promise of ice rinks, Christmas lights, northern sleigh rides and cosy fireside evenings.
 Conversely, lengthy summer days and midnight sun across many Nordic countries makes late May to August a fantastic time to see, literally, as much as possible during your stay.